omnivector-solutions/osd-documentation/contributing.rst

 - linear history

   - always rebase your branch with master
-  - use fast forward merge or squash merge, when merging the Pull Requests
+  - When merging the Pull Requests, use fast forward merge or squash merge.

 - keep user related changes in the :ref:`changelog`
 - create annotated tags for releases, see :ref:`release-process` below for